preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 Select "Enable page creation" to turn on this option.
 The other options are the same as the general options, for the pages created this way, see above.

-When Enable page creation has been turned on, som additional settings are available:
+When Enable page creation has been turned on, some additional settings are available:

 .. image:: page-creation-settings-more.png